26% of Americans have used dietary supplements to treat a health problem, and misinformation on labels may lead to severe side effects.

 c.
 Labeling

-All labels and other written, printed, or graphic matter appearing on:
+All labels and other written, printed, or graphic matter appearing on the containers or wrappers of your product is called labeling.

-Posters, tags, pamphlets, circulars, booklets, brochures, instruction books, direction sheets, fillers, etc. that accompany your product.
+It also includes posters, tags, pamphlets, circulars, booklets, brochures, instruction books, direction sheets, fillers, and more that accompanies the product.

 d.
 Principal Display Panel (PDP)